-Making ADRs six months in advance removes spontaneity, but it will save you a lot of stress and aggravation.
-Many people wait and choose a restaurant at meal time only to end up hungry and angry.
+Making reservations six months in advance removes spontaneity, but it will save you a lot of stress and aggravation.
+Many people wait and choose a restaurant at mealtime only to end up hungry and angry.
 It is almost impossible to walk up to a restaurant and get a table unless you are prepared to eat your meals at odd hours.
 (Lunch at 3:00 pm, Dinner at 9:00 pm, etc.) The longer you wait to make your dining reservations, the fewer choices you will have for dining times – Especially if your reservation is for a large party.

 Dining Reservations are not a “reservation” in the traditional sense.
 You will not arrive at your restaurant to find a placard sitting on a table holding the spot for you.
 What a reservation means is that you get the first available seat AFTER you have checked in.
 Disney recommends that you check in about 15 minutes before your scheduled reservation time.